Output Power: 150-2500 Watts

 From densely populated urban centers to remote isolated areas far from any electrical grid, solar electricity makes telecommunication operations easier and more cost-effective.

-For 25 years Morningstar has been supplying solar charge controllers to regulate batteries in off-grid telecommunications projects throughout the world.
+Since 1993 Morningstar has been supplying solar charge controllers to regulate batteries in off-grid industrial projects throughout the world.

 © Morningstar Corporation